Fire safety design requirements for schools

 Fires at schools can be stressful for the entire school community.

-You can lessen the fire risk by having buildings that are designed with fire safety in mind.
+However, you can lessen the fire risk by having buildings that are designed with fire safety in mind.
 The fire policy tells you how to protect your school from fires.
-Some of this information is technical.
-Make sure the consultants you use on the project, such as your project manager, architect and engineer, have a copy of these Requirements.
+The requirements for managing fire risk are set out in the Ministry's Fire and Safety Design Requirements for Schools document (“the fire policy”).

-- Fire and Safety Design Requirements for Schools (including Addendums from July 2017 and June 2018 [PDF, 692 KB]
+The fire policy (including Addendums from July 2017 and June 2018) can be downloaded at: Fire and Safety Design Requirements for Schools (including Addendums from July 2017 and June 2018 [PDF, 692 KB]

 The Addendums are also provided separately and can be accessed below: